saiyudh/TCN_Time_series_Stock_Data/README.md

 ## Future Improvements

-* lack of Randomization
+* More Randomization
-* low number of epochs
+* increase number of epochs
-* models not complex enough
+* make models more complex enough